Shao-Group/CircPlex-test/README.md

 # Data

 The `data` folder contains integrated information from CircPlex experiments.
 There are two subdirectories `data/testis` and `data/brain` that contain information from the testis and brain sample respectively.
-The description of the files are as follows:

 `data/{tissue}/{tissue}_features_A_combined.tsv` - Details of circRNAs sseqeunces predicted by CircPlex from rolling circular nanopore long reads.